stormpath/stormpath-documentation/source/auth_n.rst

 5.5.3.
 Configuring SAML via REST
 --------------------------------

-Here we will explain to you the steps that are required to configure Stormpath as a SAML Service Provider using only the REST API.
+Here you will explain to you the steps that are required to configure Stormpath as a SAML Service Provider using only the REST API.

 It is recommend that you configure SAML using the Stormpath Admin console, as explained in the above :ref:`IdP-specific configuration instructions <saml-configuration>`.
 However, understanding the REST underpinnings of those instructions will allow you to automate some or all of the configuration process, if that is something that your application requires.